Amazon overrules employees’ calls to stop selling book questioning mainstream treatment for transgender youth

 “I’m not into book banning,” Ehrensaft said.
 “But I can say that if I were Amazon, I would not want to represent this book.”
 (Shrier said doctors like Ehrensaft who follow guidance from the American Academy of Pediatrics and other national physicians’ associations on best practices to treat transgender youth, which include referring teenagers for hormonal and surgical interventions if necessary, “make money off transitioning kids” and are therefore biased.)

 “Irreversible Damage” is currently the No. 1 bestseller in Amazon’s “Transgender Studies” and “LGBTQ+ Demographic Studies” sections.
-Those categorizations risk conferring credibility on a book that has not earned it, said queer author and media critic Dianna Anderson, whose book about nonbinary gender identities is forthcoming from publisher Broadleaf.
+Those categorizations risk conferring credibility on a book that has not earned it, said queer, nonbinary author and media critic Dianna Anderson, whose book about nonbinary gender identities is forthcoming from publisher Broadleaf.

 “Irreversible Damage” is helping sustain a ginned-up moral panic over “outside forces ‘transing’ teenage daughters,” Anderson said, likening Shrier’s book to previous frenzies over debunked phenomena like Satanists working in child-care centers.